 - Safari does not display videos in full-screen

-These issues may be resolved soon by Apple, so just keep an eye on software updates in the Mac App Store.
-Or, when workable Mojave fixes will be available, we’ll add them to this article.
-Hope this has been of help, enjoy your new macOS!
+These issues may soon be resolved by Apple, so keep an eye on software updates in the Mac App Store.
+As Mojave troubleshooting tips pop up across the net, we’ll add them to this article.
+Hope this has worked out some kinks—enjoy your beautiful new macOS!